eating fat won't make you fat

 11. Buren J., et al. A Ketogenic Low-Carbohydrate High-Fat Diet Increases LDL Cholesterol in Healthy, Young, Normal-Weight Women: A Randomized Controlled Feeding Trial.
 Nutrients (2021).

-2 thoughts on “Eating Fat Won’t Make You Fat”
+2 responses to “Eating Fat Won’t Make You Fat”

 Leave a Reply